trbocode/Decrypt9WIP/README.md

 First build by running `make` in the project root.

-### Decrypting gamecart dumps
+### Decrypting gamecart dumps / extracted cia content.

-You can use http://dukesrg.no-ip.org/3ds/go to load the Launcher.dat on your 3DS.
-This should work on almost any firmware version below 9.3.
+Copy the Decrypt9.bin (rename it if it isn't already named that) after building to the included Decrypt9 folder with the .3dsx and .smdh (those are an earlier version of https://github.com/patois/Brahma before interactive menu was added).
+Run from the homebrew menu with ninjhax.

-Then use `ncchinfo_gen` on your encrypted game (dump the game with the Gateway launcher).
+Then use `ncchinfo_gen.py` on your encrypted game (dump the game with the Gateway launcher).
+Or if using on cia content extracted with ctrtool use ncchinfo_tgen.py, for example extracted theme pack cia's.

 Then, **if you're on firmware that is less than 7.x**, create/edit `slot0x25KeyX.bin` in a **hex editor** and put in the 7.x KeyX (no, I won't give it to you).